 Although, the PJM RTO shall be operated such that limitations are not violated, it is recognized that occasionally, for various reasons, thermal limitations can be exceeded for short periods under controlled conditions without adversely impacting system reliability or damaging equipment.
-All exceptions must be documented in Section 5 of this manual.
+All exceptions must be documented in Manual-03B.
 For example, the Constraint Management Mitigation procedure can be used during short time switching periods when adhering to all of the requirements and parameters.